Posthumous fame of Vincent van Gogh

 The fame of Vincent van Gogh began to spread in France and Belgium during the last year of his life, and in the years after his death in the Netherlands and Germany.
-His friendship with his younger brother Theo was documented in numerous letters they exchanged from August 1872 onwards.
+His closeness with his younger brother Theo was documented in numerous letters they exchanged from August 1872 onwards.
 The letters were published in three volumes in 1914 by Johanna van Gogh-Bonger, Theo's widow, who also generously supported most of the early Van Gogh exhibitions with loans from the artist's estate.
 Publication of the letters helped spread the compelling mystique of Vincent van Gogh, the intense and dedicated painter who died young, throughout Europe and the rest of the world.

-His fame reached its first peak in Austria and Germany before World War I (influencing a whole generation of German artists), and at the end of the war in Switzerland.
-Due to the economic crisis in Germany and France after 1918, pioneer collections of Impressionist and Post-Impressionist art which included works by Van Gogh were dissolved.
-Thus, British and American collectors (private as well as public) had the opportunity to acquire first rate works relatively late.
-The American novelist Irving Stone published an account of Van Gogh's life in 1934 entitled Lust for Life that was largely based on the letters to Theo; this book and later the 1956 movie of the same name added to further the artist's fame.
+His fame reached its first peak in Austria and Germany before World War I (influencing a whole generation of German artists) and at the end of the war in Switzerland.
+Due to the economic crisis in Germany and France after 1918, pioneer collections of Impressionist and Post-Impressionist art, which included works by Van Gogh, were dissolved.
+This gave British and American collectors (private as well as public) the opportunity to acquire first-rate works.
+The American novelist Irving Stone published a fictionalized account of Van Gogh's life in 1934 entitled Lust for Life, which was largely based on the letters to Theo; this book and later the 1956 movie of the same name added to the artist's fame.